YanWittmann/math-eval/doc/guide/md/basics/indentation_statements.md

 ```

 But why only almost all of them?
-There are exceptions when a newline is not considered a statement separator: if the next line starts with
+There are exceptions when a newline is not considered a statement separator: if the next line starts with one of

 - `.`
 - `elif` or `else`